opnfv/apex/docs/release/installation/introduction.rst

 Apex uses Triple-O from the RDO Project OpenStack distribution as a provisioning tool.
-The Triple-O image based life cycle installation tool provisions an OPNFV Target System (3 controllers, 2 or more compute nodes) with OPNFV specific configuration provided by the Apex deployment tool chain.
+The Triple-O image based life cycle installation tool provisions an OPNFV Target System (1 or 3 controllers, 0 or more compute nodes) with OPNFV specific configuration provided by the Apex deployment tool chain.